-Don’t let the summer pass you by without making this Grilled Chicken Under A Brick.
+Don’t let the summer pass you by without making this Chicken Grilled (or Roasted) Under A Brick.
 I repeat.
 Make this before you cover your grill for the season.
 And if you don’t have a grill, find a friend with one and bring them a chicken!
 Kidding, sorta.
 If you don’t have a grill, I’ve included oven instructions as well.

 - In a small bowl, combine the salt, lemon zest, paprika and a few turns of black pepper.

 - Rub the mixture all over the chicken, getting it under the skin as well.
 Refrigerate until ready to grill - Ideally for at least a few hours and up to three days - this isn't necessary, but greatly improves the flavor of the chicken.
 If leaving the chicken for more than a day, cover with plastic wrap until the day you're grilling, at which point leave uncovered in the fridge to allow the skin to dry a bit.

 - Preheat the grill so the temperature is between 350-425.
 (This will depend on your grill, they're all different.
 Mine likes to be around medium - medium-low to stay at the right temp for this.)
 If using charcoal, you will probably need to use indirect heat, or less heat directly under the chicken.
 Put the brick or pot on the grill to heat up.

 - Rub the skin of the chicken with a little bit of avocado oil.
 Tuck the wing tips behind the base of the wings.